Compare FREE Quotes on Insulation!

 Step 7: Install the insulation between the joists

 Carefully cut insulation materials like fibreglass, mineral wool, or foam boards to fit snugly between ceiling joists.
-When insulating a flat roof from the inside, start at the eaves, leaving a 25mm ventilation gap.
+When insulating a flat roof from the inside, start by insulating the eaves, leaving a 25mm ventilation gap.

 Measure the width of the insulation material to fit precisely between the joists, which typically ranges from 400mm to 600mm.
 The insulation must fit tightly without being compressed, as compressing the material would diminish its insulating properties.
 The insulation should fully occupy the space between the joists, effectively eliminating any potential for thermal bridging.